aiaf/Stillcolor/README.md

 Tested on macOS 14 with M2 and M3 Max.

 ## Installation
-Head over to the Releases page and download the zip.
+Head over to [Releases](https://github.com/aiaf/Stillcolor/releases) and download the latest zip.
 Unzip Stillcolor.app to your Applications folder and launch.

 Select “Launch a Login” to make this app run automatically and disable dithering whenever your computer starts.